99designs/aws-vault/README.md

 AWS_SECURITY_TOKEN=%%%
 ```

-### Backends

-You can choose among different pluggable secret storage backends.
-By default, Linux uses an encrypted file.
-You can use your system keyring by choosing the secret-service backend which [abstracts over Gnome/KDE](https://specifications.freedesktop.org/secret-service/).

-See the [USAGE](./USAGE.md) document for more help and tips.

-## Security

 Notice in the above environment how a session token gets written out.
-This is because `aws-vault` uses Amazon's STS service
-to generate [temporary credentials](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) via the GetSessionToken or AssumeRole API calls.
+This is because `aws-vault` uses Amazon's STS service to generate [temporary credentials](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) via the `GetSessionToken` or `AssumeRole` API calls.
 These expire in a short period of time, so the risk of leaking credentials is reduced.

 The credentials are exposed to the subprocess in one of two ways: